-From the Circuit Courtroom of Ali`i O Lani Hale, that same building from which so many other memorable events occurred, including the proclamation of the end of Queen Lili`uokalani’s reign and the formation of the Provisional Government of Hawai`i, and the Guilty jury findings of the Massie Defendants for the murder of Joseph Kahahawai, rang out the Pulawa reply to charges of kidnaps and murders, I refuse to dignify this court by entering a plea.
+From the Circuit Courtroom of Ali`i O Lani Hale, that same building from which so many other memorable events occurred, including the proclamation of the end of Queen Lili`uokalani’s reign and the formation of the Provisional Government of Hawai`i, and the Guilty jury findings of the Massie Defendants for the murder of Joseph Kahahawai, rang out the Pulawa reply to charges of kidnaps and murders, “I refuse to dignify this court by entering a plea.
 Instead, I ask, who are you foreigners to come into Hawaiʻi and charge us by your foreign laws.
 We are not Americans, we are Hawaiians!”

 This modern Hawaiian revolution was thus cast into yet another expression: the “Hawaiian sovereignty movement.”

+Hawaiian sovereignty movement

-The Pulawa trial resulted in a finding of not guilty, and was soon followed by other challenges to the jurisdiction of the US courts:Hayden Burgess (Pōkā Laenui), Attorney for Mr. Pulawa in the State charges, declared in Federal District Court before Sr. Judge Samuel King that he was not a US citizen, yet insisted on his right to practice law in all of the courts of Hawaiʻi; US v.
+The Pulawa trial resulted in a finding of not guilty and was soon followed by other challenges to the jurisdiction of the US courts:Hayden Burgess (Pōkā Laenui), Attorney for Mr. Pulawa in the State charges, declared in Federal District Court before Sr. Judge Samuel King that he was not a US citizen, yet insisted on his right to practice law in all of the courts of Hawaiʻi; US v.
 Raymond Kamaka challenged the government’s taking his family land at Waikāne Valley also claiming his Hawaiian citizenship and the taking of Hawaiian land; US v.
 Lorenzo challenged US taxing authority over himself as a Hawaiian citizen; and US v.
 John Marsh, retired Honolulu police officer, questioned US taxing jurisdiction in Hawaiʻi and proclaiming his Hawaiian citizenship.
 In the Hawaiʻi State Courts, jurisdiction of the US laws often combined with land issues, such as the eviction of Sand Island “squatters,” most of whom were native Hawaiians who had established a fishing village and were arrested and evicted by the State Department of Land and Natural Resources (State v.
 Paulo et al., 1980 ).
 Another example is Mākua “beach people” blown off the beaches first by Hurricane Iwa and followed in a one-two punch by the State police arresting them as they tried to return to their homes on the beach (State v.
 Pihana, Naeʻole, Alana et al., 1982).
-Many others living along the beaches at Kahe Point, Nānākuli, Māʻili, Keaʻau, and Waimānalo were subsequently arrested, and they too raised the same defense of “Hawaiian sovereignty” challenging US jurisdiction over Hawaiian citizens and Hawaiian lands.
+Many others living along the beaches at Kahe Point, Nānākuli, Māʻili, Keaʻau, and Waimānalo were subsequently arrested, and they too raised the same defense of “Hawaiian sovereignty,” challenging US jurisdiction over Hawaiian citizens and Hawaiian lands.

 The “movement” expanded into schools, universities, political debates at the Office of Hawaiian Affairs (newly formed in the 1978 Constitutional Convention), and finally into the Hawaiʻi State Legislature, now impacting questions of the legitimacy of title in the “ceded” lands as well as US jurisdiction over Hawaiʻi.
 These questions were also raised at international venues such as the World Council of Indigenous Peoples and the International Indian Treaty Council, reaching the halls of the United Nations in Geneva primarily through the UN Working Group on Indigenous Populations, and receiving attention in New York before the UN General Assembly.

-Hawaiian groups, sometimes noted for their individuality began to take a new approach to the Hawaiian sovereignty question, forming Hui Naʻauao, a study group of principally native Hawaiians, to discuss and promote information regarding Hawaiian history, culture, politics and other matters relating to Hawaiian sovereignty, agreeing, for a time, that this would be their sole purpose, not taking positions on any other matter.
+Hawaiian groups, sometimes noted for their individuality, began to take a new approach to the Hawaiian sovereignty question, forming Hui Naʻauao, a study group of principally native Hawaiians, to discuss and promote information regarding Hawaiian history, culture, politics, and other matters relating to Hawaiian sovereignty, agreeing, for a time, that this would be their sole purpose, not taking positions on any other matter.
 One of the major events Hui Naʻauao spearheaded in 1993 was the reenactment of the overthrowof Hawaiʻi one hundred years previously.
-Hawaii Public Radio transmitted the program live across Hawaiʻi.
+Hawaiʻi Public Radio transmitted the program live across Hawaiʻi.

 Involvement of State legislature